 16.2 Sipwise sip:phone App (SIP client)

-You can order two commercial Unified Communication Clients for full end-to-end integration of voice, video, chat and presence features.
-There are two applications available:
+Sipwise provides a commercial Unified Communication Client for full end-to-end integration of voice, video, chat and presence features.
+The application is called sip:phone and is a mobile app for iOS and Android.